aimeerivers/aimeerivers.github.io/_posts/2021-08-14-building-a-raspberry-pi-dashboard.md

     sudo apt-get install unclutter

+## Create a links file

-## Add a text file to a public GitHub repo with the links you want to open
+Add a text file to a public GitHub repo with the links you want to open:

 ![List of dashboard links](/images/piboard/list-of-dashboard-links.png)

+Of course, you could put this file into a private repo if security is a concern, but you would have to work a bit harder with the script that's going to read it to open the tabs.

 ## Write a script to launch the dashboard